Lovin' You: Release

 Rudolph and Riperton wanted Epic to release "Lovin' You" as a single, after seeing the song's effect on people while on tour to promote the album.
 Rudolph recalled: "We found ourselves performing in Portland one night during a huge blizzard.
-We look around and see that people are putting their arms around each other and having a great time as we're playing ‘Lovin' You.’".
+We look around and see that people are putting their arms around each other and having a great time as we're playing 'Lovin' You.'"
 Epic initially refused, because they had planned to market Riperton as an R&B singer.
 However, Rudolph and Riperton prevailed, rejecting the R&B label and insisting that "[Riperton is] a singer, period".

-The song was released on March 14, 1975, as the fourth single from Perfect Angel.
+The song was released on November 29, 1974, as the third single from Perfect Angel.
 It went on to become the album's most successful track, and Riperton's biggest hit.
 With "Lovin' You", Riperton became the first female artist on the Epic label with a debut song that reached number one on the Billboard Hot 100.

 Chart performance

 In the US, "Lovin' You" made its debut on the Billboard Hot 100 on January 18, 1975; twelve weeks later, on April 5, 1975, it peaked at number one.
 The song remained on the Hot 100 for a total of eighteen weeks.
 Ten weeks after entering the Billboard Adult Contemporary chart, the song peaked at number four, on March 29, 1975, spending a total of fourteen weeks on the chart.
 Ten weeks after entering the Billboard Hot R&B/Hip-Hop Songs chart, the song peaked at number three, on March 29, 1975.
 It remained on the R&B chart for a total of seventeen weeks.
+In Canada, the song reached number 3 on the pop charts (12 weeks total), number 5 on the AC charts (9 weeks total), and was number 56 on the year-end chart.